-1. What is the meaning of a Mezzanine Floor?
+1. What is a Mezzanine Floor?

 By definition, a Mezzanine Floor refers to “a low storey (level or floor) between two others”.
 In a warehouse, factory or shed, the two other stories referred to here are the ground floor level and the roof.
+In saying that, we can also provide Mezzanine Floors with two raised floor levels.

-It is a simple yet highly effective means of increasing the floor area within the confines of an existing warehouse by simply adding in an additional level.
+Mezzanine Flooring is a simple yet highly effective means of increasing the floor area within the confines of an existing warehouse by simply adding in an additional level.

 Space Rescue are Mezzanine Floor builders with the ability to design cost effective solutions of any floor size and shape to save you the expense of having to move.